tlswg/tls13-spec/draft-ietf-tls-tls13.md

 {:br }

-The client specifies the cryptographic configuration for the 0-RTT data using the "configuration", "cipher_suite", and "extensions" values.
+The client specifies the cryptographic configuration for the 0-RTT data using the "configuration_id", "cipher_suite", and "extensions" values.
 For configurations received in-band (in a previous TLS connection) the client MUST: